-With Queensland experiencing low vacancy rates, sub-letting may be an option you are considering.
-As Queensland’s residential rental authority, the RTA is here to provide tenancy information and guidance on the ins and outs of sub-letting for tenants, property owners and property managers.
+With Queensland experiencing low vacancy rates, you may be considering sub-letting.
+The Residential Tenancies Authority (RTA) provides information and guidance on the ins and outs of sub-letting for tenants, property owners and property managers.

 What is sub-letting?

-Sub-letting occurs when a tenant—named on an agreement—gives another person (the sub-tenant) the right to rent part, or all, of the property.
+Sub-letting occurs when a tenant who is named on a tenancy agreement gives another person (the sub-tenant) the right to rent part, or all, of the property.

-In this arrangement, the head tenant has the same responsibilities as a lessor/lessor’s agent, and they are required to provide the sub-tenant with:
+In this arrangement, the head tenant has the same responsibilities as a property manager.
+They're required to provide the sub-tenant with:

 - a written tenancy agreement (Form 18a)